-Hill and the city were fighting over what happened with a $168,000 loan the city gave him to remove lead from 14 of the 18 apartments before he conducted a full renovation.
+Hill and the city were fighting over what happened with a $168,000 loan the city gave him to remove lead from 14 of the 18 apartments at the property at 235 Winchester Ave. before he conducted a full renovation.
 He claimed the city forced him to hire an unqualified contractor who took the money but never did the work.
 The city claimed that it acted appropriately and Hill owed them the money and needed to proceed with the renovations.

 Every few years a new director would take over New Haven anti-blight agency, the Livable City Initiative (LCI), and try afresh to negotiate a deal with Hill to clean up the mess and rebuild.
 Several times they got close, but the deals fell apart.
 (Click here, here, here and here to read about that.)
 Hill lost $1 million in potential rents while the hovel stood rotting.